maxkasy/home/_pages/metastudy.md

 ## Estimating publication bias using meta-studies

-*THIS IS A PRELIMINARY VERSION OF THE APP.
-IF YOU NOTE ANY PROBLEMS, PLEASE LET ME KNOW!*

 This app allows you to estimate models of selective publication using meta-studies.
-The estimated models give the probability of publication given the z-statistic, as well as the distribution of true effects among all studies (published and unpublished).
+The estimated models give (1) the probability of publication given the z-statistic,
+ and (2) the distribution of true effects among all studies (published and unpublished).

 To use this app:

 1. Upload a .csv file of your meta-study, with estimates in the first column and standard errors in the second column.
    Omit column headers and use comma-separated format.
 2. Choose a step-function model for p: Symmetric in Z or not, and cutoffs corresponding to critical values for two-sided tests at the 10%, 5%, and 1% levels.
 3. Choose a model for the distribution true effects.
 For now, this app allows normal distributions and t-distributions.
 4. Estimate the model by pressing the button.